An annotated and potted career history - a more organised version is on my CV - please request this from matt platts @ gmail . com.

 blagged by the seat of my pants learned one weekend and followed up over the course of the next year.
 (I had previously covered the pointless attempted perl-rewrite and security black hole known as PHP 3 however - or Perl for HiPsters 3 - it certainly wasn't for programmers and until version 5 I refused to touch it.. see my rant balanced and thought out discussion on the subject here if you wnat to know more..)

 2007 - Lead developer / Senior architect for Paragon Digital

 I'd got bored of being a programmer and a developer, and fancied being an architect, so I formed my own company and gave myself the title.
-This was an agency, spitting out e-commerce web sites as fast as we could, integrating them with fulfillment warehouses, accounting software and anything else people wanted.
+This was an agency, creating custom e-commerce web sites and CMS systems, integrating them with fulfillment warehouses, accounting software and anything else people wanted.

 The company's main software was a custom PHP framework / e-commerce system (all my own) with a complete customer back end, running in a multi window environment using Mootools because I thought it was better then Jquery.
 Then Jquery got popular after I'd done loads of work on it and nobody else wanted to touch it, which was a shame because it was brilliant.